High dimensional consistent independence testing with maxima of rank correlations: Maximum-type tests of mutual independence

 \section{Maximum-type tests of mutual independence}

 We now turn to tests of the mutual independence hypothesis $H_0$ in~(\ref{eq:H0}).
 As in \citet{MR3737306}, we propose maximum-type tests.
-However, in contrast to \citet{MR3737306}, we suggest the use of consistent and rank-based correlations with the practical choices being these from Examples~\ref{eg:hd}--\ref{eg:bd}.
+However, in contrast to \citet{MR3737306}, we suggest the use of consistent and rank-based correlations with the practical choices being {the ones} from Examples~\ref{eg:hd}--\ref{eg:bd}.
 As these measures are all nonnegative, it is appropriate to consider a one-sided test in which we aggregate pairwise U-statistics $\hat U_{jk}$ in \eqref{eq:Uh} into the test statistic

 We then reject $H_0$ if $\hat M_n$ is larger than a certain threshold.
-Note that we tacitly assumed $\hat U_{jk}=\hat U_{kj}$ when maximizing over $j<k$; this symmetry holds for any reasonable correlation statistic.
+Note that we tacitly assumed $\hat U_{jk}=\hat U_{kj}$ when maximizing over $j<k$; this symmetry holds for any reasonable correlation statistic. {We emphasize once more that, since the statistic is constructed based on pairs $\{X_{i,j},X_{i,k}\}_{i\in[n]}$, the proposed tests are designed to assess pairwise independence consistently.}

-By Proposition~\ref{prop:easy}\ref{prop:easy-1}, the statistic $\hat M_n$ is distribution-free.
+By Proposition~\ref{prop:easy}\ref{prop:easy-1}, the statistic $\hat M_n$ is distribution-free {in the class of multivariate distributions with continuous margins}.
 An exact critical value for rejection of $H_0$ could thus be approximated by Monte Carlo simulation.
 However, as we will show, extreme-value theory yields asymptotic critical values that avoid any extra computation all the while giving good finite-sample control of the test's size.
 When presenting this theory, we write $X\stackrel{\sf d}{=}Y$ if two random variables $X$ and $Y$ have the same distribution, and we use $\stackrel{\sf d}{\longrightarrow}$ to denote ``weak convergence''.

 If, under $H_0$, the studied statistic $(n-1)\hat U_{jk}$ weakly converged to a chi-square distribution with one degree of freedom, as in Theorems 1 and 2 of \citet{MR3737306}, then extreme-value theory combined with Proposition \ref{prop:easy} would imply that a suitably standardized version of $\hat M_n$ would weakly converge to a type-I Gumbel distribution with distribution function $\exp\{-(8\pi)^{-1/2}\exp(-y/2)\}$.
 However, the degeneracy stated in Assumption \ref{assumption:key}\ref{assumption:key-2} rules out this possibility.
-Classical theory yields that instead of a single chi-square variable, we encounter convergence to much more involved infinite weighted series \citep[Chap.~5.5.2]{MR595165}. \begin{proposition} Let $\mX$ have continuous margins, and let $j\ne k$.
-If $h(\cdot)$ satisfies Assumption \ref{assumption:key}, then under $H_0$,
+Classical theory yields that instead of a single chi-square variable, we encounter convergence to much more involved infinite weighted series \citep[Chap.~5.5.2]{MR595165}.